wanliqun/go-wallet-app/docs/system_design.md

 ### Notes

-- **Amount Precision**: The `NUMERIC(36, 18)` type supports large values with up to 18 decimal places, suitable for cryptocurrency balances.
+- **Amount Precision**: The `NUMERIC(64, 0)` type supports extremely large values, suitable for cryptocurrency balances with different precisions.
-- **Transfer Records**: Two entries are created per transfer transaction—`transfer_from` for the sender and `transfer_to` for the recipient—allowing simple queries for all user-related transactions.
+- **Transfer Records**: Two entries are created per transfer transaction—`transfer_out` for the sender and `transfer_in` for the recipient—allowing simple queries for all user-related transactions.
-- **User ID Index** indexes improve query performance for transactions involving specific users.
+- **Keyset Pagination** The `(user_id, timestamp, id)` composite index is specifically designed to support efficient transaction history queries involving specific users, especially for keyset pagination.
+The index is structured to efficiently support paginated queries by user:
+  - **user_id** as the first column, allowing the index to quickly filter all transactions related to a specific user.
+  - **timestamp** as the second column, ensuring efficient ordering by time, which is critical for retrieving the most recent transactions.
+  - **id** is the third column, providing uniqueness and ensuring consistent sorting when multiple transactions occur at the same timestamp.
+This helps keyset pagination avoid inconsistent results due to ties in timestamp values.

 # API Design